jwang1122/apcomputer/aDoc/section2.md

 The following table contains a sample code and the expected results.

-Statementsand Expressions |Value Returned |Comment
+Statementsand Expressions |Value Returned (blank if no value) |Comment
 |---|---|---|
 CalorieCount sunday= new CalorieCount(1500); | |Creates an instance with a 1500 calorie limit sunday.addMeal(716,38,38,45) ||Adds 716 calories, 38 grams protein.
 8 grams of carbs, 45 grams of fat to the appropriate in stance fields